uihilab/GeospatialVR/README.md

 This project is developed by the University of Iowa Hydroinformatics Lab (UIHI Lab): [https://hydroinformatics.uiowa.edu/](https://hydroinformatics.uiowa.edu/).

 This project utilizes Mapbox Unity SDK and Mozilla Unity WebXR Exporter.

+## References

+* Sermet, Y. and Demir, I., 2020.
+GeospatialVR: A Web-based Virtual Reality Framework for Collaborative Environmental Simulations.
+* Sermet, Y. and Demir, I., 2020, November.
+An Immersive Decision Support System for Disaster Response.
+In 26th ACM Symposium on Virtual Reality Software and Technology (pp. 1-3).